Doctor of Education in Leadership

 Scholarship Application Process

-The School Counseling and Doctor of Education in Leadership programs offer several scholarships of varying amounts to Individuals who are from ethnic minority background and/or have demonstrated significant commitment to serving diverse populations.
+In addition, the School Counseling and Doctor of Education in Leadership programs offer several scholarships of varying amounts to Individuals who are from ethnic minority background and/or have demonstrated significant commitment to serving diverse populations.
 Facility in a second language is desirable and financial need is considered.
 Students admitted to School Counseling or Doctorate of Education in Leadership degree programs will be invited to apply for the scholarships.

 Doctor of Education in Leadership Diversity Scholarships

-- Scholarship Application requirements: (Deadline to be determined.)
+- Scholarship Application requirements:

-- Applicants must file a FAFSA (Free Application for Federal Student AId).
+- Applicants must file a FAFSA (Free Application for Federal Student Aid).
 Go to Tuition and Financial Aid page for helpful links to the Financial Aid Office website.

 Additional Scholarship Information

 List of graduate scholarships that don’t require proof of U.S. citizenship or legal permanent residency.

 There are scholarship sites which are worth exploring for additional options The Financial Aid Office’s Online Scholarship Resources page lists several Internet resources including online scholarship search engines, scholarship foundation websites, and general information about scholarships and financial aid.